What Happens If Control Arm Breaks While Driving

 A problematic automobile control arm is likely to produce a few symptoms.
 Any experienced driver will catch them.
 If you are fairly new to driving, be alert for these warning signs:

-1. Popping Sound
+1. Popping sound

-2. Unstable Steering
+2. Unstable steering

 What happens if control arm breaks while driving?
 It directly affects steering performance.
-The steering’s alignment gets shifted, causing it to pull either right or the left side.
+The steering’s alignment gets shifted, causing it to pull either the right or the left side.
 The problem becomes more noticeable at the time of braking or driving on rough terrain.

 car lower control arm

 Steering control will be unstable.
+(Photo: pinterest.com)

-3. Affected Driving Performance
+3. Affected driving performance

 The control arm bushings absorb the shock of road bumps.
 When it’s broken or incapable of functioning, the vehicle will continuously vibrate at the time of driving.
-It will also cause the metal sleeves of the control arm rattle uncontrollably, creating annoying clunking sound coming from the front wheels.
+It will also cause the metal sleeves of the control arm to rattle uncontrollably, creating an annoying clunking sound coming from the front wheels.

-4. Uneven Tire Wear
+4. Uneven tire wear

-The tire tread will have uneven wear when control arm breaks while driving.
+The tire tread will have uneven wear when the control arm breaks while driving.
 As you already know, one function of the component is to free up the tire’s movement.
 When this does not happen, the consequence is uneven wearing.

 These symptoms are often hard to detect, especially when you have little knowledge about the mechanism of a motor vehicle.
 For this reason, it is often necessary to follow the maintenance schedule.
-Having the car diagnosed by a mechanic at least once a year could help to spot many issues that would otherwise go unnoticed.
+Having the car diagnosed by a mechanic at least once a year could help spot many issues that would otherwise go unnoticed.

 How To Solve Control Arm Problems